-Offline marketing methods such as direct mail still have a useful role to play when it comes to advertising in the mortgage sector.
+An offline marketing strategy such as direct mail still has a useful role to play when it comes to advertising in the mortgage sector.

 Direct mail an effective way to find renters who can become homeowners.
 It means you can get your message and brand in front of them before they seek the services of a different company.

 You can also use direct mail to generate remortgage leads.
 They're easier leads to process and are highly likely to convert.
 Lots of homeowners aren't happy about their mortgage rates but might not have thought about remortgaging until they receive your mailshot.